REALTOR® CODE OF ETHICS

 From time to time, disputes may arise in real estate transactions amongst REALTORS® or between a member of the public and a REALTOR®.
 Many common disputes arise out of lack of communication.
 Be sure to read this article.

 Should you wish to file a complaint against a REALTOR® member, you must first check our directory to verify that the individual is a member here.
 If the individual is not a member with us, they may possibly be a member of one of the other 4 Boards in Rhode Island.
 Complaints must be filed with the individual’s appropriate Board of membership.
+Next you would speak with our CEO Suzanne Silva.

 We do not accept anonymous complaints.